vizio360/coffee-sweetener/README.md

 # coffeeInjector

 This is a small and simple utility component that you can use in your applications to ease the management of dependencies between objects.
-The idea is simple, you have a factory object (we'll call this the injector) where you define some mappings.
+The idea is simple, you have a factory object (we'll call this the *injector*) where you define some mappings.
 Each mapping has a unique id that you define.
-From different modules you can query the factory to give you a new instance of a specific mapping.
+From different modules you can query the *injector* to give you a new instance of a specific mapping.
 Within classes you can define depenecies which will be satisfied on creation of a new instance of that class.

 # API